-All businesses or organizations have two indispensable financial flows: Expenses
+All businesses or organizations have two indispensable financial flows: Expenses and Revenue.

-words, revenue refers to the money coming in, and expenses refer to the money going out.
+Let’s have a quick understanding of the mentioned terms.
+In simple words, revenue refers to the money coming in, and expenses refer to the money going out.

 Accounts payable (AP) is an account that represents the company’s responsibility to pay off short–term debts to its creditors.